CREC: Post-Secondary Transition | Hartford, Connecticut

 Facilitating Futures Planning

 Futures planning is a collaborative approach that provides opportunities to view a person's future positively.
-This training teaches participants to prepare and facilitate futures planning sessions that assist parents, school personnel, and other interested parties in developing positive futures plans.
-CREC can facilitate a futures planning meeting using the MAPs, PATH, and Charting the LifeCourse materials.
+CREC can facilitate a futures planning meeting using the MAPs, PATH, and Charting the LifeCourse materials in your district.

-Comprehensive, age-appropriate vocational and transition assessments inform the development of the Individualized Education Program (IEP) and guide transition planning for students with disabilities.
-This process incorporates parent interviews, staff consultations, file reviews, student interviews, formal and informal assessments (i.e. interests, abilities, values, etc.), and situational assessments.
-A situational assessment is when a student is observed in multiple worksites (school and/or community-based) to evaluate vocational skills in areas such as strength, endurance, and ability to adapt to change.
-Assessments are individualized for the specific needs of the student.
+Comprehensive, age-appropriate transition evaluations inform the development of the Individualized Education Program (IEP) and guide transition planning for students with disabilities.
+This process incorporates parent interviews, staff consultations, file reviews, student interviews, formal and informal assessments (i.e. interests, abilities, values, etc.), and/or situational assessments.
+The CREC team will conduct an individualized Transition Evaluation for a student in your district to help determine postsecondary transition planning for the student’s future.

 Job Coach Training

-To support districts in preparing paraprofessionals to meet increased demands and certification requirements, CREC offers Compass a comprehensive job-embedded professional development curriculum aligned with National paraprofessional standards and developed specifically for paraprofessionals.
+To support districts in preparing paraprofessionals and job coaches to meet increased demands and certification requirements, CREC offers a comprehensive job-embedded professional development curriculum aligned with National paraprofessional standards and developed specifically for paraprofessionals.
 Paraeducator professional development and customized training programs are also offered in person and online.

 ©2023 Capitol Region Education Council